The Mirror Method

 Not really.

-The terms I often use — “mirror method”, “mirror neurons method”, “mirror-based approach” — all point to the same origin of mirror psychology informed coaching and self-regulation meditations and practices - NOT being a therapeutic tool or practice, but an exclusively self-development/self-growth toolset to be used solely for one's informational purposes.
+The terms I often use — “mirror method”, “mirror neurons method”, “mirror-based approach” — all point to the same origin of mirror psychology informed coaching and self-regulation meditations and practices, suitable exclusively for self-development/self-growth and to be considered solely for one's informational purposes.

 The differences appear in the context: